Azure-Terraform/terraform-azurerm-terraform-enterprise-instance/README.md

 1. After a few minutes, go to http://tfe_hostname:8800.
 This is the TFE admin console.
 If it doesn't work yet, wait a few more minutes and try again.
 Once that UI is up, it should ask for a password that you created earlier and should have written down.
 Once you're in, you can go through all the settings and double check that everything is set correctly.
 One thing you may want to adjust now or later is the snapshot settings, i.e. whether to take daily snapshots automatically, how many to retain, etc. This is not currently configurable through automation.
 1. Refer to [this link](https://www.terraform.io/docs/enterprise/install/config.html) for this step.
 If this is a clean install/new TFE instance, the first thing you need to do is create an admin account.
 Follow the instructions in the link to do this.
 You can also follow [these instructions](https://www.terraform.io/docs/enterprise/install/automating-initial-user.html) to set up the first admin user via an API, but this method only works for 60 minutes after TFE starts, for security reasons.
 1. You should now be able to log in to TFE at https://tfe_hostname using the admin account you created.
+1. Have someone who has access to the vanity DNS zone create a CNAME for the value you specified in the `tfe_vanity_hostname` variable earlier, and point the CNAME to what you set in the `tfe_hostname` variable.
+If you have access to do this yourself, do so.
+This step was not included in the Terraform code due to complexities associated with running a single code base against more than one Azure subscription.
+1. Make sure https://tfe_vanity_hostname is working and the SSL cert includes the vanity alias.

 If you've reached this step and had no issues, you're done and can now start using TFE.
 Refer to the [official docs](https://www.terraform.io/docs/enterprise/index.html) for all your needs, and [open a support ticket](https://support.hashicorp.com/hc/en-us) with HashiCorp as needed.
 Their support is great and responsive.